Charles200-beep/GamerScraper/README.md

 # GamerScraper
-this is a simple web scraper made in C#
+This is a simple web scraper made in C#.

 ## **Usage**